 Today, ketamine is legal for use via “off-label prescription,” meaning a doctor or therapist can prescribe the drug for purposes other than its typical anesthetic use.
 This is why programs like Mindbloom are able to prescribe and send ketamine tablets to patients by mail.

 Ketamine therapy is performed via one of two methods.
 Ketamine infusion therapy, in which a patient goes into a clinic and receives the drug through an IV, is the most studied and easiest to control, as the dosage is adjusted in person, instantly.
 The at-home, pill-administered variety rose to prominence during the pandemic lockdowns.
 While it’s more convenient, its results are less studied, and its administration is more difficult to control and fine-tune.

 While I chose to try ketamine therapy via Mindbloom’s at-home program, the process is more or less comparable to the infusion therapy method.
 Here’s how it went.

 To start, I met virtually with a Mindbloom psychiatric nurse practitioner named Samantha Guijarro (MSN, ARNP, PMHNP-BC).
 She walked me through the ketamine treatment and explained how she was drawn to ketamine therapy by the profound results it was delivering.
 Studies had shown that patients who had otherwise been untreatable were having their lives transformed.

 She started by delivering a straightforward questionnaire to determine whether I fit the parameters of the program.
 This accomplished, she walked me through the process:

 - I would receive my first dose in the mail.
-After my first session, we would meet again to discuss the results and whether or not the dosage needed to be raised or lowered.
-In my case, it turned out the dosage needed to be slightly increased.
+After my first session, we would meet again to discuss the results and whether the dosage needed to be raised or lowered.
+In my case, it turned out, the dosage needed to be slightly increased.

 - After this first round, I would also meet with a guide who would help me “integrate” my experience.
 More on that in a moment.